 This post contains affiliate links and we may earn if you click on them (at no extra cost to you).
 Please read our full disclosure policy here.

 |Top Top||Avalon Organics, Biotin B-Complex Thickening Shampoo, 414ml||Buy on Amazon|

 |Top||Aveeno Itchy Scalp Soothing & Clarifying Shampoo with Apple Cider Vinegar for Greasy Hair 354ml||Buy on Amazon|

 |Top||KORRES Shampoo Rice Proteins and Linden for Thin and Fine Hair 250 ml||Buy on Amazon|

 |Top||Klorane Oil Control Shampoo with Nettle 400ml||Buy on Amazon|

 The most common hair type for those of Asian descent is known as Hair Type 1A.
 Incidentally, this is also the rarest hair type.
 However, just because it’s rare, doesn’t mean that we should ignore its unique characteristics.

 Hair type 1A is typically very straight and fine.
 It lies flat to the scalp and can hold a lot of shine, and texture varies from fine to coarse and soft to hard.
 Asian hair also grows the fastest out of the three ethnic groups.

 Compared to Caucasian hair, Asian hair is less prone to breakage because it has a stronger structure thanks to its dense cuticles.
-However, it can be more vulnerable to frizziness and thinning.

 The main haircare issues for those with Asian hair are: